yafrani/TTPlab-jar/README.md

 3. the linkern binary file in the bins/linkern/ folder is a modified one.
    The code source have been slightly hacked in order to improve the randomness of the generated initial tours

+4. there was a metric issue in the older version (before Nov 14, 2016), please consider the current version for comparison purposes